“There are none fairer than the

 She smiled back at him glad he would come in.
 The forest outside Lenagard’s territory was dangerous these days.

-“Really,” asked the young prince, “I can fly like that?
+“Really,” Atron asked, “I can fly like that?
 How is that even possible?
 I mean will you teach me?”

-“Of course, I will teach you,” replied Ayana, “first close your eyes.”
+“Of course, I will teach you,” replied Anika, “first close your eyes.”

 Prince Reu shut his eyes, he grinned, with his hands folded behind his head.
-As his sister, Ayana was shocked that this had worked, he actually wanted to learn something from her.
+As his sister, Anika was shocked that this had worked, he wanted to learn something from her.

 “All right,” she said, “now, feel the energy around your feet.
 Focus on it and turn it into large balls under them.”

-Prince Atron opened his eyes and copied Ayana’s spell and floated.
+Prince Atron opened his eyes and copied Anika’s spell and floated.

 “Look, I did it I am floating,” Prince Reu, proclaimed.